MARCHING COMPASSES (cont'd)

 - Divisions: 6400 mils. (counterclockwise) and figures 1-12

-- The magnetic needle represented on the compass card already points to the magnetic North (MN)
+- The magnetic needle depicted on the compass card already points to Magnetic North (MN)

 - Front lens for direct reading of the bearing angle